 In order to get the invoices paid by the long-term care insurance, the care may need to be provided by a licensed home health agency or home care agency, which provides a copy of its license and W9 to the long-term care insurance company, in addition to providing proof of worker’s compensation insurance.
 In addition, the invoice must be submitted to the long-term care insurance company along with daily chart notes, proving that the care needed was provided.

 At Home Nursing Care, Inc. is very experienced with helping our clients open, process and get coverage with their long-term care policy.
-Our RNs conduct assessments, create a full care plan, and supervise the home care being provided.
+Our RNs conduct evaluations, create a full care plan, and supervise the home care being provided.
 We submit invoices and care notes every other week to the long-term care insurance companies on behalf of our clients at no charge.
 We take assignment of benefits when requested as well.
+We are also proudly a BBBForGood designated company, showing our commitment to the community.

 There is also a service that can help with how to file a long term care claim.
 Click here to meet Linda Jahnke and learn about her team.